Boston Area Gleaners

 Boston Area Gleaners organizes volunteers to harvest, or glean, surplus crops, and pack them for donation to food banks, pantries, community kitchens, and other food access initiatives.
 The Gleaners also accept post-harvest donations of produce from farmers and food distributors.
 A wide network of donating farms across Eastern Massachusetts makes this work possible, including both commercial farmers and farms growing specifically for communities where food access is limited.

-Gleaning is most active from early summer through late fall (the farming season) but volunteers can help sort and pack produce throughout the winter and spring.
+Gleaning is most active from early summer through late fall (the farming season) but volunteers can help sort and pack produce throughout the winter and spring when possible.

 Wondering what it looks like to volunteer with the Gleaners, or what to bring with you on a trip?
 Review our Frequently Asked Questions to learn more!